 Child Care Center--Open to students and employees, our childcare center offers affordable care for children ages 1-5 years old, with drop-in care for school-age children.
 Since women veterans are often the primary caregiver for their children, it's important to have a convenient and affordable daycare option available.

 Disability Support Services--If you have a documented disability, our DSS can help.
 Whether you suffer from a physical or mental disability, DSS will address attitudinal or procedural barriers, or any need for academic adjustments or auxiliary aids or services.

 CNC Machinist--This popular program prepares graduates for employment in the booming manufacturing and machinist field.
-With special funding through WorkForce Central, veterans can get priority entry into this program.

 Stop by the Student Veterans Center at the Downtown Campus, Room E304 (across from the Diversity Center), to find out how we can help.